Meticore Review: Can a Pill Increase Metabolism?

 There was no reference to which doctors were making these claims, and this claim may be misleading to consumers.

 Meticore later updated the language on their website, possibly due to our comments.
-The first statement was removed, and the second statement was changed to a more standard marketing claim that we take no issue with:

 Questionable Marketing Practices

-Meticore’s website included logos from various medical institutions right under their product pictures, which suggested that these institutions recommended the supplement.
+Meticore’s website included logos from various medical institutions right under their product pictures, which suggested that these institutions recommended the supplement:

 We very strongly disagree with this marketing practice because it may confuse consumers.